Saturday, December 31, 2016

 Cats are an alien species of life that has come to our planet to take it over.
 They are a parasitic life form that has learned to impersonate mammals so as to attach themselves to us, their hypnotized human hosts.
 My research suggests they are making rapid progress in this takeover.
 I believe they will soon be moving on to Stage 3.
 Once that happens, we're finished.

 For whatever reason, cats have chosen to infiltrate us by first hypnotizing and subjugating the female half of the species.
 They’ve done this mainly through their supposed cuteness.
 Consider: It used to be that women who had trouble with men would turn to religion or volunteering or some other kind of charitable work.
 But look what’s happened.
 Community service or prayer or knitting clubs are all passé.
-Most of these women will now become “cat ladies”.
-Instead of doing things for humanity, they spend their time taking care of devil-spawn feline parasites from outer space.
-Is it any surprise these parasites are multiplying?
+Most of these women will now become cat ladies.
+Instead of doing anything for other people, they spend their days taking care of feline parasites from outer space.
+Is it any surprise the parasites are multiplying?

 Did I mention religion?
 Have you noticed how cats have become objects of almost cult-like worship for these women?
 They’ve replaced the role previously held by Jesus, the Virgin Mary, the Buddha.
 It’s little wonder either.
 The cats have done it by design.
 They're leading us to worship them.

 Did I say hypnotized?
-Actually that’s to put it mildly.
+Actually that's to put it mildly.
 It is now known that cats carry a brain virus called Toxoplasma gondii which they transmit to humans via human contact with their excrement.
 Cute, huh?
-And think about it: contact with cat excrement is pretty much a sure thing when they’re shitting inside your house in a little sandbox, then tramping the shit-laced sand dust everywhere with those designed-to-transfer-shit-dust puffball paws they have.
-Shit dust on tables and chairs, shit dust on sofas and counters--all over the place.
-Is it any surprise people with cats become carriers of the virus, which has been linked to schizophrenia and brain cancer by the way, but which also, and this is key, has been shown to warp other mammals’ brains so as to make them attracted to the smell of cat urine.
+And think about it: contact with cat excrement is pretty much a sure thing when they’re shitting inside your house in a little sandbox, then tramping the shit-laced sand dust everywhere with their designed-to-transfer-shit-dust puffball paws.
+Shit dust on tables and chairs, shit dust on sofas and counters, shit dust all over.
+Is it any surprise people with cats become carriers of the Toxo virus, which has been linked to schizophrenia and brain cancer by the way, but which also, and this is key, has been shown to warp other mammals’ brains so as to make them attracted to the smell of cat urine.

 Don't believe me?
 Go look it up.
 Scientists suppose that cats and the virus evolved in symbiosis so as to draw rodents to the odor of cat piss, the virus thus offering cats a little protein perk for hosting it.
 And guess what, cat lover: In this equation you’re the rodent.
-Virally mesmerized by the smell of your cat’s pee, you slavishly feed and care for it day after day while it sits there glaring at you, waiting for the day when it can give up all pretense of being a pet and seize the reigns of power.
+Virally mesmerized by the smell of your cat’s pee, you slavishly feed and care for it day after day while it sits there glaring at you, waiting for the day when it can give up all pretense of being a pet and take over.

 An estimated sixty million Americans currently carry the Toxoplasma virus.
-House cats should be outlawed.
+House cats should be banned.
 Period.
 I’m thinking industrial-sized burlap bags with bricks.
 Or the way we deal with cattle that have mad cow disease.
-But instead of sane public policy on this, what do we get?
+But instead of sane public policy, what do we get?
 A worldwide onslaught of pro-feline propaganda.
-Makes you think, doesn't it?

 Do I even have to mention the Hello Kitty brand again?
-It’s perverted the minds of tens of millions of young girls globally, many soon becoming office women who tote Kitty cell phones or key chains, then soon after that--you guessed it--turn into full-on cat ladies.
+It’s perverted the minds of tens of millions of young girls globally, many becoming office women who tote Kitty cell phones or key chains, then soon after that going full-on cat lady.

 Two decades on, Kitty has infiltrated the West too.
 In the States I see Kitty girls all over and cat ladies popping up on every corner.
 Start with Avril Lavigne and work your way out.